Dafluxtech/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6 a function that draws a straight line in the terminal.

 7 a function that draws a diagonal line on the terminal.

+8 a function that prints a square, followed by a new line.